CroWcbr/computor_v2/README.md

 # computor_v2 with BONUS

-# NEED clear display info (not clear yet, may be upgrade programm and operation in future)

 This project is the first of a serie to renew your relationship to mathematics, it will be very useful, essential even, for many more projects.
 - check: valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes  ./computor_v2